wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

-  Format your detail view when detailView is set to true.
+  Format your detail view when `detailView` is set to `true`.
 Return a String and it will be appended into the detail view cell, optionally render the element directly using the third parameter which is a jQuery element of the target cell.

 - **Default:** `function(index, row, element) { return '' }`